etsangsplk/hashgraph-ledger/README.md

   - no "fuel"
   - no certificate authority

-Contracts on QuantumLedger are just javascript promises that live inside a virtual machine and may or may not resolve at any time.
+Contracts on the Consensus Network are just javascript promises that live inside a virtual machine and may or may not resolve at any time.
 They can modify ledger state and call contracts deployed by other users in the network.
 A contract owner is defined by a public key.

 ## Key Generation

-Run the following commands to create a public/private keypair that you can use with QuantumLedger:
+Run the following commands to create a public/private keypair that you can use with the Consensus Network:

     openssl genrsa -out private_key.pem 2048
     openssl rsa -in private_key.pem -pubout -out public_key.pem